 All capital assets shall be correctly recognised as assets and capitalised at the correct value in its significant components.
-The capitalisation threshold is set at R500 (five hundred rand), but the application thereof will be determined annually by the municipality.
+The capitalisation threshold based on a list of items included in Annexure B, but the application thereof will be determined annually by the municipality.